roll/interest-py/docs/tips.rst

 How to start a server manually?
 -------------------------------

-Just use handler.fork as protocol factory for asyncio.
+Just use handler.fork as a protocol factory for asyncio.
 You can start as many servers on different ports as you want:

 .. code-block:: python